Articles Posted in Criminal Defense

 A burglary happens when someone goes into a place planning to commit a crime, such as theft or a felony.
 This is true even if they don’t actually go through with it.
 Robbery is taking something from a person using force or threats.
 Prosecutors typically prosecute both charges as felonies in Georgia.

 Do you have to obtain a permit to carry a gun in Georgia?
-The answer is no. Georgia passed a new weapons carry law on April 12, 2022 that allows people to carry handguns in public without needing a permit.
-This 2022 ‘constitutional carry’ law changed how a Georgia gun license works, but many gun laws in GA still restrict where and who can carry.
-And the law only applies to those who currently are lawful weapons carriers.
+The answer is no. Georgia lawmakers passed a new weapons carry law on April 12, 2022 that allows people to carry handguns in public without needing a permit.
+This 2022 constitutional carry law changed how a Georgia gun license works, but many gun laws in GA still restrict where a firearm is allowed, and who can carry.
+And the new law only applies to those who currently are lawful weapons carriers.

 Who Can Carry Under Georgia Gun Laws?

-A bench warrant in Georgia is a legal order issued by a judge that authorizes law enforcement to arrest and detain a person who has not complied with a court order or failed to appear for a scheduled court date (failure to appear or FTA).
-Many people do not realize a warrant has been issued until they get stopped for something minor, like a traffic violation, and suddenly find themselves in handcuffs at the side of the road.
+A bench warrant in Georgia is a legal order issued by a judge that authorizes law enforcement to arrest and detain a person who has not complied with a court order, or failed to appear for a scheduled court date (failure to appear or FTA).
+Once a bench warrant is issue the police can show up at anytime you at home or work anytime day or night.
+Attorney Larry Kohn can clear up this legal matter and get you off the police hit list.

 Because a bench warrant signals to the court that you ignored its authority, it can quickly turn a small problem into a serious one if you do not deal with it as soon as you learn about it.